MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-add-users.md

 ## Make sure MFA is enabled

+Security defaults make sure MFA is enabled for all users.
 If your tenant was created on or after October 22, 2019, security defaults might be enabled in your tenant.
 The following procedure can be used to confirm or enable security defaults.

 > [!IMPORTANT]
 > You must be a Security Administrator, Conditional Access administrator, or Global Administrator to perform this task.